aggregat4/dendriform/JOURNAL.md

 ## 22.2.2019

 Tweaked the menu a ton and had some thoughts about responsive design and our controls.
 Menu popup is now in a place where we can fill it with stuff.

+## 27.2.2019

+Refactored the actions stuff to pull out an action registry from the tree, and to avoid cyclic dependencies between the actions and the tree component.

+Added a new tool called `madge` to generate module dependency graphs with `madge --extension ts,js src -i /tmp/deps.png`.

+Currently struggling to get the tree node menu items to actually get instantiated.
+I though it may have been me not actually calling document.createElement, but it still does not work.
+For some reason connectCallback is not called.
+I should refactor this back to an action Object and pass the dependencies through the constructor once I know what is up.